Everything You Need to Know About WordPress Image Size Limitations

 If you’re not tech-savvy or don’t want to customize codes, a WordPress plugin can increase your maximum WordPress image size limit.

-Here’s how you can maximize the WordPress image size limit using a WordPress plugin :
+Here’s how you can maximize the WordPress blog image size limit using a WordPress plugin :

 You’ll see your current maximum WordPress image size limit.
 To increase it, choose your desired size from the Choose Maximum Upload File Size options.
 You can also set the maximum execution time using the Maximum Execution Time option.
 Remember to save the changes.